 I just finished up with a new site at ClassicCityCleaning.com.
 The site is for a friend of mine who own a carpet cleaning business in Athens, Georgia.
 The site uses wordpress for all CMS duties and I created the theme myself, which is quite an accomplishment for me.
-I’m certainly not graphically-inclined, but I quite like how the rich, red background turned out.
-They are partnered by cleaning exec cleaning service to help clean homes in less time.
+I’m certainly not graphically-inclined, but I quite like how the rich red background turned out.

 I’m liking wordpress more and more for simple sites like this.
 Most of the back-end admin portion of the site is all handled by the wordpress admin functions.
 Users can create and edit pages and posts on their own.
 There are plenty of good plugins that provide most of the basic functionality that a simple site needs.

 To any readers who might friends or family who haven’t heard yet, Kelly had the baby on Friday.
 I’ve posted some details on my other blog.